galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-role-based-access.md

 Role Based Access Control (RBAC) is a widely adopted mechanism of assigning roles to users of a system which grants such users permissions to perform some capability dictated by the role(s) they have been assigned.
 Here we discuss the Galasa implementation of RBAC.

 ## Why do we need Role Based Access Control ?
 Some actions that can be performed on the Galasa Ecosystem are powerful and dangerous, such as deleting CPS properties, secrets or other resources.
-Giving every user of the Galasa service the ability to perform those actions is inviting disaster from inexperienced or incautions users who are not aware of the consequences of their actions.
+Giving every user of the Galasa service the ability to perform those actions is inviting disaster from inexperienced or incautious users who are not aware of the consequences of their actions.
 Deleted resources could mean data being lost forever, which bears a cost to work out what was removed, and how to re-create it again.
 It would be far better to prevent those events occurring in the first place.

 To limit the risk of such events occurring, the Galasa Service provides some Role Based Access (RBAC) mechanisms to ensure users responsible for administering the system can